QiuYukang/5G-LENA/doc/source/nr-module-v1.rst

 Frame structure and numerologies
 ================================

-In New Radio, the concept of 'numerology' is introduced to flexibly define the frame structure, in such a way that it can work in both sub-6 GHz and mmWave bands.
-This is achieved by creating multiple numerologies formed by scaling a basic subcarrier scaling (SCS), by an integer N, where 15 KHz is the baseline SCS and N is a power of 2.
+In NR, the concept of 'numerology' is introduced to flexibly define the frame structure, in such a way that it can work in both sub-6 GHz and mmWave bands.
+This is achieved by creating multiple numerologies formed by scaling a basic subcarrier spacing (SCS), by an integer N, where 15 KHz is the baseline SCS and N is a power of 2.
 The numerology is selected independently of the frequency band, with possible SCS of 15 KHz to 240 KHz.
 480 KHz is under study.
 Not all SCS options are proposed for all frequencies.
 For sub 6 GHz, only 15 KHz, 30 KHz, and 60 KHz are considered.
 Above 6 GHz the candidates are 60 KHz, 120 KHz and 240 KHz.